 The area north of Molde, Moldemarka, is a great hiking area with prepared ski tracks.
 Other good cross-country areas include Bjorli, Fursetfjellet, Eide, Vistdalsheia, Vistdal, Rødfjellet-Gammelsetra, Hjelset, Isfjorden, Skorgedalen, Skaret, Ørskogfjellet, Tomrefjellet, Hauglia and Nord-Heggdal.

 Skiing maps with marked suggestions can be bought at the tourist information offices.

 Tusten is a five-minute drive from the centre of Molde.
-The ski centre is built around three lifts, and offers up to 20 kilometres of prepared pistes (more than two kilometres of which are floodlit).
+The ski centre is built around three lifts, and offers up to 20 kilometers of prepared pistes (more than two kilometers of which are floodlit).

 The 14 slopes have varying degrees of difficulty - ranging from easy (suitable for beginners) to very difficult.
 Tusten also has a halfpipe, children's slide, sledging slope, scooter track, ski school, ski workshop, café and ski hire.